 Not everyone experiences odors as a regular trigger, meaning that the same odor consistently results in a migraine headache.

-In rare cases, people may experience odors as part of their aura.
+People may experience odors as part of their aura.
 Sometimes this even takes the place of a visual aura.
 Most often, the imagined smells are of burning or burnt substances.
+Other times, people lose the ability to distinguish smells.

 Can Odors Cure Migraines?

 However, the nose news isn’t all bad when it comes to migraines.
 A recent study suggests that some people may actually be able to use smells to cure their migraines.
 A group of 50 migraine sufferers were given a pen-like inhaler with a green apple scent.
-Green apple was used because previous research indicated it had a positive effect on stress.
+Researchers used green apple because previous research indicated it had a positive effect on stress.

 TMJ treatment, though, is a more reliable way to not only reduce migraine pain, but it can reduce the frequency and severity of migraine attacks.
 If you would like to learn whether this can help your migraines, please call (303) 691-0267 for an appointment with a Denver TMJ dentist at the TMJ Therapy & Sleep Center of Colorado.